clearlinux/clear-linux-documentation/source/guides/index.rst

          usecase.

    .. container:: column smallcard

+      :ref:`fix-broken-install`
+         Find out how to fix a borken installation using a live desktop image on USB.

+   .. container:: column smallcard

       :ref:`developer-workstation`
          Set your workstation up with all bundles needed to start your |CL| development project.

+      .. container:: endlink

+         :ref:`View all >> <maintain-guides>`

+.. container:: multicolumns three

+   .. rst-class:: colh2

+   Network

    .. container:: column smallcard